H-Benhammou/project-task-manager/README.md

 ## Default Credentials

-After setting up, you can register a new account or use these test credentials if seeded:

-**Note**: No default credentials are seeded.
+No default credentials are seeded.
 You must register a new account through the signup page.

 ## Project Structure